kuriharaan/InputSystemWiki/Differences-to-the-Old-New-Input-System.md

 * Actions can be lose
 * Actions can be created in code without assets to back them
 * Actions now deal with state change rather than state values
+* Actions solely work through callbacks now
+* Actions monitor for state value changes in bulk rather than on a per-action basis
+* Bindings are a simple structs now containing a simple action name -> source path mapping